Looks good, drives bad

 5. TRANSMISSION: Now that we have this baby humming, let’s make her dance.
 Steep gears and four speeds sound great on paper, but in reality, nobody wants to be spinning 4,500 rpm at 70 mph.
 Bolt-in five-speed conversions are readily available for all domestic cars—and if that doesn’t appeal to you, calculate your overall tire diameter and what rear axle ratio you’ll need to put your engine around 3,000 rpm at 70 mph.
 For automatic transmission cars, four-speed automatic overdrive transmission conversions are available—again, bolt in and swap back to stock if you ever need to.
 Have the driveshaft balanced.
 Measure and correct the rear differential pinion angle to minimize vibration, if needed.
 A car that can go down the freeway effortlessly is more useful than one that is a half-second faster in the quarter mile, but makes you feel like you’re stuck in a Mixmaster when you’re on a cruise.

 6. TIRES: Although correct bias-ply tires look great, they’ll make your car wander like a drunken hound on the scent of fifty rabbits.
 Calculate the overall diameter and width of the OEM tire and find a suitable radial replacement.
+Then, make sure that the tire alignments are done correctly.
+You may consider bringing your car to a tire shop to improve your car’s tire alignment.
 For suspension, install improved bushings, establish proper ride height using good aftermarket springs painted and detailed to look stock, and add a good set of gas shocks painted the OE color.
 Blueprinted and quick-ratio steering boxes rival the best rack-and-pinions.
 Research aftermarket companies to learn correct alignment settings or your suspension won’t work properly.
 Most suspensions were fairly well engineered when new, and only become ineffective after many years of Joe Bob Cooter deciding he “knows better than all them fancy engineering types in Deetroit.”

 7. BRAKES: Bolt-on disc brake kits are available and the change is easily reversible.
 Updated lining material is available for both factory and aftermarket systems.
 On cars prior to 1967, it’s a good idea to incorporate a dual-circuit master cylinder in place of the stock single-circuit.
 Make sure all rubber parts and hoses are new, and that the lines and hoses are properly routed where they won’t be cut by other components or melted by the exhaust.
 Brake upgrades such as vented rotors, bigger calipers, and even bigger rear drums are available, but they’re not necessary for the street if the stock system is fresh.
 Remember to use a high quality DOT 4 fluid and change it every year.